New self-serve pricingLearn more

 Passwords are arguably destroying the planet.

-You may not think passwords have a big carbon footprint, but we calculated that a year’s worth of password usage in the U.S. alone produces the greenhouse gas equivalent of 877,415 cars, due to the time (and energy) it takes to type in and reset credentials.
+You may not think passwords have a big carbon footprint, but we calculated that a year's worth of password usage in the U.S. alone produces the greenhouse gas equivalent of 877,415 cars, due to the time (and energy) it takes to type in and reset credentials.
+All that said, auth providers like Stytch are improving on antiquated password models to bring them up to speed with modern expectations.
+More on that later.

 How does passwordless authentication work?

 Passwordless authentication is not one-size-fits-all.
-There’s a wide variety of passwordless authentication factors, and each involves a different process and results in a different user experience.
+There's a wide variety of passwordless authentication factors, and each involves a different process and results in a different user experience.
+Some of the most common passwordless authentication methods include:

 With email magic links, users can sign up for or log in to an app or website with a click.
 They simply enter their email address when prompted, receive a unique, single-use URL in their inbox, and click on the link to instantly verify their identity.
 This form of passwordless authentication is considered something-you-have authentication, because the user must prove they have ownership of a specific, registered email address.